-Run Mode
+RUN Mode

 The RUN mode is the normal operating mode of the analyzer and is entered upon power-up.
 When the Run mode is entered the analyzer will determine what types of sensors are attached to each channel.
-The supplied sensors have been calibrated at the factory.
 The display is continuously updated with the current measurement values.
 Also, the analog output and the relays are updated according to the current conditions and their programmed functions.
 In the event of an error or alarm condition the display will indicate the problem in plain English text.

-Sensor information for the Model 10 D.O. sensor, Model M51 pH sensor, and Model M52 ORP sensor is stored in non-volatile memory of the sensor.
-Sensor information for the Model 15/15L TSS sensor is stored in non-volatile memory of the analyzer.
+The supplied sensors have been calibrated at the factory.
+Sensor information for the Model 15/15L TSS sensors are stored in non-volatile memory of the analyzer.
 If a Model 15/15L is connected to the analyzer and the sensor information does not match the information stored in the analyzer, the analyzer will display a configuration message.
 The configuration message for the Model 15/15L TSS sensor is "Zero sensor".
 These messages will appear whenever the sensor is changed.